 - Risk Explosure

 I have invested PHILLIP SGX APAC DIVIDEND LEADERS REIT ETF using Cash and SRS.
 This REIT ETF consists of REIT exposure from Australia, Hongkong and Singapore with heavier emphasis in Aussie REIT market.
-Australia market is seen to be quite resilient against global economic downturn in the last global financial crisis.
+I see Australia market being quite resilient because it had performed well in the last global financial crisis.
 This is to buffer any possible risks on local property market and diverting the risk of my long term REIT investments in Lippo Mall REIT and Suntec REIT.

 - Management Fee